RenzoEmamnuel/Pokemon-Game/README.md

 # Pokemon Game
- Create a simple python program that simulates a battle between a user-selected Pokémon character and a computer-generated Pokémon opponent
+ A simple python program that simulates a battle between a user-selected Pokémon character and a computer-generated Pokémon opponent